3 Dealership Inventory Management Best Practices

 Maximize Your Current Pre-Owned Vehicle Inventory

 Of course, there are plenty of factors to consider when weighing which vehicles to keep, spanning from a vehicle’s maintenance and accident history to changing consumer buying behaviors.
-Forward thinking dealers are leveraging a similar approach to the previously mentioned data-driven inventory strategy to predict reconditioning costs and market demand more accurately, helping maximize the profitability of their pre-owned inventory.
+Forward-thinking dealers are leveraging a similar approach to the previously mentioned data-driven inventory strategy to predict reconditioning costs and market demand more accurately, helping maximize the profitability of their pre-owned inventory.

-Not only does behavior prediction technology allow dealers to identify and engage owners of in-demand makes, models and trim-packages, this approach also empowers dealers to think ahead and proactively map prospective buyers to their available and incoming inventory – minimizing the number of days vehicles sit on the lot and maximizing their inventory profitability.
+Not only does behavior prediction technology allow dealers to identify and engage owners of in-demand makes, models and trim packages, this approach also empowers dealers to think ahead and proactively map prospective buyers to their available and incoming inventory – minimizing the number of days vehicles sit on the lot and maximizing their inventory profitability.

 Create and Maintain a Strong Homegrown Inventory of Pre-Owned Vehicles

-Maximizing your current inventory and using robust data and advanced marketing tools to make decisions are two critical elements for dealerships building a strong homegrown inventory.
+Maximizing your current inventory and using robust data and advanced marketing tools to make decisions are two important elements for dealerships building a strong homegrown inventory.
 Representing the pinnacle of profitability, vehicles in a dealership’s homegrown inventory were once sold as a new vehicle sale, returned to the original dealership for service and eventually traded back in to be reconditioned and sold again as a pre-owned vehicle.

 Committing energy and resources to the development of a strong homegrown inventory strategy equates to added revenue and profitability to each department in your dealership long after the original new vehicle sale – all while building loyalty and defending against customer defection through ongoing communication.